awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-executing-queries.md

 ## Assigning a Query to a Query Group<a name="cm-c-executing-queries-assigning-a-query-to-a-query-group"></a>

-You can assign a query to a queue at run time by assigning your query to the appropriate query group\.
+You can assign a query to a queue at runtime by assigning your query to the appropriate query group\.
 Use the SET command to begin a query group\.

 ```
 SET query_group TO group_label